-Well the UK Songwriting Contest 2016 has ended.
-This was my first submission to a songwriting contest and below are the certificates for my two highest placed songs.
+Well the UK Songwriting Contest 2016 ended and my songs didn't reach the finals.
+However, this was my first submission to a songwriting contest and below are the certificates for my two highest placed songs.

 As an independent songwriter and producer this really gives incentive to push ahead.
-It puts your skills in some context.
-Now, the judgements are partly a matter of opinion and taste so, not achieving your goal in the contest should not diminish the determination to succeed.
+It puts my skills in some context.
+Now, the judgements are partly a matter of opinion and taste so, not achieving my goal in the contest will not diminish the determination to succeed.
 As we are all listeners to music, we know that musical taste is a very personal thing.

 What I take from the outcome is that my own beliefs are not misplaced even though there is still a lot of work to do.
 Having the certificates also gives a little reminder, on those days where you wonder if it is worth it, that you can achieve success in this industry.